Enforcing & Modifying Child Support in Yuma, AZ

 Obligors who disappear and owe more than $5,000 in back child support can be named to the DCSS list of Child Support Evaders.
 The agency seeks the public’s help in locating evaders and making them pay.
 If you have a past-due balance, DCSS has a settlement program that can enable you to become current with your obligations.

 Falling behind in child support payments is not necessarily malicious or even negligent.
 Some obligors fall upon hard times and do not have the funds to meet their obligations.
 If that happens to you, you should not passively allow arrears to pile up.
-The law allows you to seek a modification of child support for a substantial change in circumstances that is likely to be long term.
-Our family law firm represents noncustodial parents seeking modifications in court, as well as custodial parents opposing the modification.
+The law allows you to seek a modification of child support for a substantial change in circumstances that is likely to be long-term.
+Our Yuma child support lawyer represents non-custodial parents seeking modifications in court, as well as custodial parents opposing the modification.